Splat/atoms.js/README.md

 # atoms.js
-Simple little canvas rending of some atoms colliding
+Simple little canvas rendering of some atoms colliding.
+Just something simple I could add to my website for some fun.